Community Development Programme

 ICI’s Community Development Programme directly supported communities in Ghana and Côte d’Ivoire increase child protection

-ICI’s Community Development Programme, funded by its industry board members, assisted cocoa-growing communities in Ghana and Côte d’Ivoire with the goal of eradicating child labour.
+ICI’s Community Development Programme, funded by its industry board members, assisted 75 cocoa-growing communities in Ghana and Côte d’Ivoire between 2015-2018.
+It’s principal goal: eradicating child labour.
 The project followed a holistic, community-led approach.
 Development activities, provision of quality education facilities, adult literacy, awareness raising, income-generating activities and community empowerment formed the core elements.
+According to a preliminary analysis by ICI, the Community Development Programme resulted in a reduction of 20-30% in hazardous labour among supported communities.

-The following activities were central pillars of the Community Development Approach used in this approach:
+The following activities were central pillars of the Community Development Approach used in the programme:

 - Children identified in child labour, or at risk of child labour, were provided with direct remediation.